 - Have you accommodated special dietary needs in the past, and if so, how?

 As family members search for the right fit, keep both safety and their unique needs — which is different for every family — in the front of their mind during the interview process.

-For example, if the aged family member loves to cook but may not remember to turn the stove off, don’t hire someone to do the cooking, but instead, hire someone who is willing to assist with other needs and to be on-hand in the kitchen.
+For example, if the aged family member loves to cook but may not remember to turn the stove off, don’t hire someone to do the cooking, instead, hire someone willing to assist with other needs and to be on-hand in the kitchen.
 It is important to respect the independence of the aging family member while also doing everything possible to keep the person active and engaged with others and the environment.

-In order to get a sense of how a caregiver feels about a variety of duties and expectations, consider asking the following:
+To get a sense of how a caregiver feels about a variety of duties and expectations, consider asking the following:

 - What type of personal care are you willing to provide?
-We recommend being clear with what, if any, toileting assistance you’re looking for, as some in-home care providers are not comfortable with bathing, dressing or toileting.
+We recommend being clear with what, if any, toileting assistance you’re looking for, as some in-home care providers are not comfortable with bathing, dressing, or toileting.

 - Here is a list of typical caregiving-related duties — is there anything on the list that poses a problem or concern?

 - Are you willing to do household chores?
-If so, which are you comfortable with as far as dishes, food shopping, cooking, cleaning, organizing, laundry, helping with mail and how does this affect your rate?
+If so, which are you comfortable with as far as dishes, food shopping, cooking, cleaning, organizing, laundry, helping with mail, and how does this affect your rate?